 Reports have also shown an increased incidence of autism and other adverse neurodevelopmental outcomes.

-Take-Home (Patients Education)
+Take-Home (Patient Education)

-The only way to avoid this is the timely diagnosis, frequent monitoring, and proper management which can significantly decrease the incidence of these complications.
+The only way to avoid this is the timely diagnosis, frequent monitoring, and proper management, which can significantly decrease the incidence of these complications.